IoanHadarean/fullstackmilestoneproject/README.md

 * A user can save a card for future purchases.
 * A user can set the new default card for future purchases.
 * A user can remove a card from the saved cards and update the card details.
+* A user can go back to the payment page from the update card page.
 * Besides the in-built Django admin features, an admin can approve/disapprove a user's comment, set the refund status as `accepted` and the order status as `being delivered` or `received`.